 Untreated bipolar disorder has another tragic statistic in that those with it are 50 times more likely to engage in self-harm than individuals in the general population.
 Also, those with bipolar disorder are 12 times more likely to commit suicide (a statistic that is higher than for people diagnosed with schizophrenia).

-On the other hand, when someone with symptoms that may be bipolar disorder seeks help early, they’re being proactive and can get the assistance they need to learn how to manage and cope with bipolar.
+On the other hand, when someone with symptoms of bipolar disorder seeks help early, they’re being proactive and can get the assistance they need to learn how to manage and cope with bipolar.

 Can This Help With Successful Treatment?